-ECE uses this procedure to report the information requested by the Policy Session Request and provide request processing results.
+ECE uses this procedure to report the information requested by the Policy Session Request and provide results of request processing.

 The policy client transfers the information to the PCRF.

 About Calculating Maximum Authorization for Policy-Driven Charging Sessions

 For policy-driven charging sessions, ECE readjusts the requested quota based on the following data: